 I’m seeing small changes in mainstream media here in the UK and hope that continues.
 I believe the more people get accustomed to seeing silver hair on women of all ages, the more ‘normal’ it will become.

 And I’m proud to be part of that.
 I only regret that I didn’t embrace my silvers earlier and kept them hidden for so long.

 Annie's Hair Care regime:

 I use Maria Nila’s Colour Refresh Toning mask in Pearl Silver every couple of weeks after shampooing.
 Leave on for 10 mins to tone down the yellow.
 It is a vegan product with no harmful chemicals and also smells great.
 I love it.

 Also, I use Olaplex 3 once a week, and every time I style my hair.

 Annie's advice to anyone planning on transitioning by bleaching:

 - Get a stylist who knows exactly what they are doing to do the colour blend.

-- Use Olaplex products on the bleached areas to keep in tip top condition.
+- Use Olaplex products on the bleached areas to keep them in tip-top condition.

-This blog has been created to give voice to the women around the world embracing their natural grey hair.
+This blog has been created to give voice to women worldwide, embracing their natural grey hair.
 You can be one to boost their thoughts and experiences by sharing this post.
 Thanks!